robert-mcknight/citx1003/cits1003-project/overview.md

 ### Availability

-The project questions are now available on the CTF flag submission site: [https://labs.cits1003.jinhong.org/](https://labs.cits1003.jinhong.org)
+The project questions will be available on the LMS under "My Assessments"

 ### Questions